What Is Formative Assessment? The Key To Student Success

 What is an example of formative assessment?

-An example of formative assessment is the use of mini whiteboards to quiz students on key concepts and ideas during a lesson.
-Teachers can use these to assess the understanding of their class, identify and address misconceptions and adjust their teaching to support learners.
+The use of mini whiteboards to quiz students on key concepts and ideas during a lesson.
+Teachers can use this to assess the understanding of their class, identify and address misconceptions and adjust their teaching to support learners.

 Do you have students who need extra support in math?